Boston Domestic Assault & Battery Lawyer

 Thank you, Michael! ”

 You were arrested and charged with domestic assault and battery if your spouse (or girlfriend/boyfriend), family member(s), or roommate(s), allege that you are causing violence towards them.
-Again, the police need very little evidence to make an arrest for domestic assault and battery, so you may be facing this charge but feel like you should not be.

 In regards to Massachusetts’ laws, domestic assault and battery and a regular charge of assault and battery are similar.
 The only thing that differs is whom the alleged assault is on.
 In a domestic assault and battery case, by definition, assault is a threat of violence against a family member.
 Battery, on the other hand, is the physical act of engaging in violence toward the said family member.
 Battery is considered unlawful and by doing so, you intend to hurt the other individual.